1 Choose the software development partner

 Responsibility for non-compliance should include penalties - from a fixed amount of a fine to different possible costs.

 To simplify this task, I prepared a Validation Spreadsheet.
-It has 12 basic criteria that will allow you to choose a company that meets all the requirements, quality and expectations.
+It has 12 essential criteria that will allow you to choose a website and software development company that meets all the requirements, quality and expectations.

-To avoid a headache when outsourcing the project, I prepared 5 tips that will greatly facilitate collaboration.
+To avoid a headache when outsourcing the project, I prepared Five Tips that will significantly facilitate collaboration.